-Artemis I launch: how to watch NASA’s return to the moon for the first time in 50 years
+Update: NASA postpones Artemis I rocket launch after engine issue

 Today is a historic day for NASA.
-This morning, it is scheduled to launch the Artemis I rocket – marking the first stage of the agency’s return to the moon in fifty years.
+This morning, it is scheduled to launch the Artemis I rocket–marking the first stage of the agency’s return to the moon in 50 years.

-However, today’s flight will have no humans onboard the Artemis I. Instead, it will ferry cargo including dummies with flesh-like soft tissue that will be used to measure radiation exposure.
+However, today’s flight will have no humans onboard the Artemis I. Instead, it will ferry cargo including dummies with fleshlike soft tissue that will be used to measure radiation exposure.
 Also on board will be an Amazon Alexa speaker, which is being included to see if Alexa can respond to commands issued from mission control back on earth.

 NASA is livestreaming the Artemis I mission, too, so you can watch along as space history is made.
 Here are the pertinent details about the launch: